-- This series had one of the first black characters in Valerie.
-For the singing voice of Melody we find a gal by the name of Cheryl Ladd who would in a few years become one of Charlie's Angels.
-In 1972 and lasting for a season, Josie and the Pussycats were jettisoned into space in their new show Josie and the Pussycats in Outer Space .
-I have no clue what the rationale was for changing the show to something so silly.
+This series had one of the first black characters in Valerie and for the singing voice of Melody, we find a lady named Cheryl Ladd, who would in a few years, would become one of Charlie's Angels.
+Hey, remember in 1972 and lasting for a season, when Josie and the Pussycats were jettisoned into space in their new show Josie and the Pussycats in Outer Space?
+You are trying to forget that, you say, well, me too, honestly.

 The Kids From C.A.P.E.R.

-- This was a live action show.
-C.A.P.E.R. stood for "Civilian Authority for the Protection of Everybody, Regardless".
-This team of four guys operated as an undercover unit for the town of Northeast South Weston.
+C.A.P.E.R. stood for "Civilian Authority for the Protection of Everybody, Regardless" and this team of four guys operated as an undercover unit for the town of Northeast South Weston.